Particular/docs.particular.net/transports/upgrades/rabbitmq-6to7.md

 Disabling the durable exchanges and queues has been moved to the constructor of the topology classes, `ConventionalRoutingTopology` and `DirectRoutingTopology`.
 In order to set the value of that parameter use the variant of the `RabbitMQTransport` constructor that accepts an instance of the topology.

-## Configuration Options
+## Configuration options

-The RabbitMQ transport configuration options that have not been changed have been moved to the `RabbitMQTransport` class.
+The RabbitMQ transport configuration options that have not changed have been moved to the `RabbitMQTransport` class.
 See the following table for further information:

 | Version 6 configuration option | Version 7 configuration option |
 | --- | --- |